PanosGreg/Invoke-AzCommand/readme.md

 The following features are out of scope, at least for now:

 - no logging in the remote machine (you can do that on your own of course)
-- no encryption for input or output (I may add encryption later on)
+- no encryption for input or output (I may add proper encryption later on).
+  Although it does encrypt any credentials provided
 - you cannot use the `$using:` scope in the scriptblock to pass local variables onto the remote Azure VM (use the `-ParameterList` or `-ArgumentList` options instead)